Sister Colman O’Connell

 In addition, the CSB campus began to grow and expand with the construction of several buildings.
 In 1988 Margretta Hall, designated as a sophomore dorm, was completed.
 In 1989, the Main Building, vacated by the library in 1986, was renovated; one result was the highly acclaimed Teresa Reception Center.
 The Ardolf Science Center was completed in 1992.
 Lottie Hall was completed in 1994.
 1996 saw the construction of another dorm, Brian Hall, and the Haehn Campus Center.

-After her presidency, S. Colman continued her service to CSB, first as Vice President for College Advancement and then as Senior Development Officer, as well as serving in innumerable ways as a tireless ambassador for the College until her sudden death in 2017.
+After her presidency, S. Colman continued her service to CSB, first as Vice President for College Advancement and then as Senior Development Officer, as well as serving in innumerable ways as a tireless ambassador for the College until her sudden death on September 30, 2017.

 For more resources on Sister Colman: